mendix/docker-mendix-buildpack/README.md

 make run-container
 ```

-You can now open you browser [http://localhost:8080]([http://localhost:8080])
+You can now open your browser [http://localhost:8080]([http://localhost:8080])

 ## Uses cases scenarios:

-This project is goto reference for the following scenarios :
+This project is a goto reference for the following scenarios :

 1. Build and run a Mendix Application on your own docker set up
-2. Build your Docker Image of your Mendix application, push to a container repository and run it.
+2. Build the Docker Image of your Mendix application, push to a container repository and run it.

 ## Getting started